redyz13/adt_list/README.md

 > Source code can be found in the src directory

-> Header files can be found in the header directory
+> Header files can be found in the include directory

 **Installation**
 ------------